Skip to content

 • Heap monitoring: Continuous tracking with console warnings

-• Stack monitoring: FreeRTOS task stack usage analysis
+• Stack monitoring: FreeRTOS task stack usage analysis for both cores

 • Fragmentation tracking: Heap fragmentation percentage